-Killer bees from South America have been breeding with the gentler bees of more northern climes, slowly extending their territory northward decade after decade.
+Killer bees from South America have been breeding with the gentler bees of more northern climates, slowly extending their territory northward decade after decade.
 Entomologist Brad Crane has discovered that something is making them come together in huge, killer swarms.
-He wants to keep the General Slater from using military tactics from further upsetting the balance of nature as they join to try to stop the swarms from approaching Houston.Written by
+He wants to keep General Slater from using military tactics from further upsetting the balance of nature as they join to try to stop the swarms from approaching Houston, Texas.Written by

 30 of 40 people found this review helpful.